-Right away I fell in love with this book (and I am bias… ).
+Right away I fell in love with this mentor text (and I am biased).
 It begins with a whisper, “pssssst… HEY, YOU!
 Are you afraid of monsters?”
 How easy would it be to stop right there and ask your kids for connections?!
 I immediately have a connection myself.
-When I was young I thought for sure that my stuffed animals eyes were looking at me at night.
+When I was young I thought for sure that my stuffed animals’ eyes were looking at me at night.
 Their eyes followed me.
 There was always a monster in my closet, just waiting to get me!

 As you read, the children of this story are going into a little ‘monster’ shop instead of a pet shop where they look at a variety of monsters to pick from.
 While the author is trying to scare you, he’s failing miserably because these monsters are too cute! (well, I think they are!)

-What’s great about this book are all of the adjectives used to describe each monster.
+What’s great about The Little Shop of Monsters is that the use of all of the adjectives to describe each monster.
 For instance, one monster is described as “…stinkiest, pukiest, rottenest, yuckiest monsters in the store” or another as “ooey and gooey.
 They’re sticky and slimy.
 They’re goopy and wet and clammy and drippy.”
 If you listen carefully you then infer the monster’s name when he says at the end of each monster, “Can you guess this monster’s name?”
 (He even gives a hint in case you need it!)
-At the end, R.L.
+At the end of this mentor text, R.L.
 Stine points out that you don’t actually get to pick out your monster, but instead, he picks you!

-How fun would it be to have students pretend that one of the monsters selected them to live under their bed.
+How fun would it be to have students pretend that one of the monsters selected them to live under their bed?
 Then they would need to write a narrative of what happened.
 Of course, it’s fictional, but still writing nonetheless.
-Another way this book can be utilized (besides being used to each new adjectives, making connections, and writing fun) is to discuss the author’s purpose.
+Another way this mentor text can be utilized (besides being used to each new adjectives, making connections, and writing fun) is to discuss the author’s purpose.
 Was the author really trying to scare the reader?